alejandroaviles/3pts-WL/README.md

 # 3pts-WL
-Compute 3-point correlation functions for galaxy WL convergence in a plane wave expansion
+Compute 3-point correlation functions for galaxy WL convergence in a plane wave expansion.
+Uses Halo model, SPT ot EFT.

-Details will be filled when the paper is released.
+More details will be filled out when the paper is released.

 Add the path to FFTw routines in the MakeFile.